Professional Practice Exam

 Fall 2017 Exam

-- August 11, 2017 - Registration deadline for spring exam and seminar AND deadline for submission of post-bachelors work experience report (if none submitted previously).
+- August 11, 2017 - Registration deadline for the fall exam and seminar AND deadline for submission of post-bachelors work experience report (if none submitted previously).
 The application form is in the Related Documents below.
 Note that Temporary Licensees who are writing the PPE do not have to submit any experience reports.

 - August 11, 2017 - Last day to postpone or cancel seminar and/or exam (re-application would be required in the future if you don't notify us by this date that you wish to postpone or cancel)